 NASS conducting phone and in-person follow-up

-The U.S. Department of Agriculture’s (USDA) National Agricultural Statistics Service (NASS) is reminding Georgia farmers and ranchers that the window is closing on the opportunity to participate in the 2017 Census of Agriculture.
+The U.S. Department of Agriculture’s (USDA) National Agricultural Statistics Service (NASS) is reminding Florida farmers and ranchers that the window is closing on the opportunity to participate in the 2017 Census of Agriculture.

-“NASS is grateful for the response from producers to date, but it is important that others who received a Census questionnaire join their neighbors, colleagues, friends, and family in being part of the Census count,” said NASS Southern Regional Director Jim Ewing.
+“NASS is grateful for the response from producers to date, but it is important that the others who received a Census questionnaire join their neighbors, colleagues, friends, and family in being part of the Census count,” said NASS Florida State Statistician Mark Hudson.

 “If you produced and sold $1,000 or more of agricultural product in 2017, or normally would have

 produced and sold that much, we need to hear from you,” said Hudson.
 “If you’re a landowner who leases your land to a producer, we need to hear from you.
 If you received a census but do not fit this definition of a farm, please write your status on the form and send it back.”
 Hudson noted that NASS has already begun to follow up with producers who have not yet completed the questionnaire.
 We sent the questionnaire to many potential farmers and ranchers who may not be familiar with it,” said Hudson.

 The Census of Agriculture is the only comprehensive source of Florida county level data.
 Florida

 agriculture has changed since 2012 and this is the opportunity to quantify that change.

 Florida producers can respond to the 2017 Census of Agriculture online at www.agcounts.usda.gov or by